 These charts represent the target values granted to our CEO and the average of our other named executive officers in 2022.
 Actual amounts earned can be found in "Compensation Discussion and Anaylsis" beginning on page 57.

 Compensation Governance Highlights

-In order to further align the long-term interests of management with those of our stockholders and align our compensation program with best practices, the compensation committee has established the following policies and practices:
+In order to further align the long-term interests of management with those of our stockholders and align our compensation program with best practices,

 Things We Do